Masjid DarusSalam

 Mosque in Lombard, Illinois, U.S.

-Masjid DarusSalam is a mosque in Lombard, Illinois, completed in 2013.
-The mosque is home to the DarusSalam Seminary, a national project which aims to educate the Islamic community in the traditional Islamic sciences.
+Masjid DarusSalam is a mosque in Lombard, Illinois, a suburb of Chicago.
+Completed in 2013, the mosque is home to the DarusSalam Seminary, a national project which aims to educate the Islamic community in the traditional Islamic sciences.

 Building

 The 22,000-square-foot building is located on North Avenue and includes a main prayer hall, classrooms, administrative offices, and a community hall.
 In 2021, the seminary completed "Phase 2," their Seminary expansion, including a gymnasium, library, and additional classrooms.
 As of 2022, the project has been augmented and is fully functional.

 Phase 2

 In late 2017, Masjid DarusSalam began constructing their Phase 2 Project: the National Seminary Campus.
 The schema envisioned a larger, exclusive women's prayer hall, an indoor gym, a basketball court, a library featuring over 20,000 books, and supplementary classrooms for students.

 In 2015, the DarusSalam administration purchased 3.5 additional acres of land.
 Beginning in 2017, the National Seminary Campus and its supplementary parking lot were constructed within this plot of land.
 The parking lot allowed for an additional 400 individual parking spaces for community members.